 This terrifying question has them frantically doing one of two things: hunting for the latest company mission statement, or scrolling to the ‘about us’ section of their company webpage.
 And then they come out with something like this beauty,

 “We empower our clients to achieve better outcomes with total integrated solutions and unrivalled expertise”.

+Say what?
 Seriously, what does that even mean?